varunkumardev/amitmerchant1990.github.io/_posts/2019-01-09-build-your-own-laravel-artisan-commands-for-your-project.md

 ## Writing your own Laravel commads

-Laravel is providing alomost all the commands which you'll require in your development workflow, which is great.
-But if you want you also can create your own customized Artisan commands in Laravel as per your project needs.
+Laravel is providing almost all the commands which you'll require in your development workflow, which is great.
+But if you want, you can also create your own customized Artisan commands in Laravel as per your project needs.

 Let's take an example where you need to send a new year email to all your users on the new year day.
 You can utilize a custom Artisan command in this case.
 First of all, we’ll create a mailable class which will be used to send emails.
 The mailable class is responsible for sending emails using a mailer that’s configured in the `config/mail.php` file.
 In fact, Laravel already provides an artisan command that allows us to create a base template.